-NI squad 'collectively stand by' Shiels
+Northern Ireland squad 'stand by' manager Shiels

 "Collectively we stand by our manager," said Callaghan.

-The midfielder added the comments came in light of a meeting with Shiels and the squad which highlighted conceding goals in quick succession.
+The midfielder said the comments came in the context of a meeting between Shiels and the squad which highlighted conceding goals in quick succession.

-"We feel his interview was in relation to a meeting we had as a team where we analysed that we concede goals in quick succession and emotions was one of the many things we discussed," added Callaghan.
+"We feel his interview was in relation to a meeting we had as a team where we analysed that we concede goals in quick succession, and emotions was one of the many things we discussed," added Callaghan.

 "Since Kenny took over our national team three years ago, I have always complimented him publicly on how he can get the best out of his players individually and collectively.
 He is a man of integrity who cares for us like we are family."